MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1-microsoft-copilot-web.md

 1. In the **Ask me anything...** text box, copy and paste the prompt:

     ```text
-    I’m more interested in the power of an elephant and how many humans would it take to win a tug-of-war with an elephant?
+    I’m more interested in the power of an elephant.
+How many humans would it take to win a tug-of-war with an elephant?
     ```
 1. Select the **Submit** button.